 3. Encourage and ensure the ability of the public to act as election observers and administer an orderly process for challenging the registration or vote of any elector.

-4. Notify the former state when a new resident registers to vote in Wisconsin, and conduct comprehensive comparisons of Wisconsin’s Statewide Voter Registration System (SVRS) database with statewide voter lists of neighboring states in detecting duplicate registrations.
+4. Notify the former state when a new resident registers to vote in Wisconsin, and conduct comprehensive comparisons of Wisconsin’s statewide voter list (WisVote) through the Electronic Registration Information Center (ERIC) with other states to detect duplicate registrations.

-5. Regularly audit records related to convicted felons, adjudicated incompetents, deceased persons, and voters who attempt to register or vote in multiple locations and match those records against the SVRS, as well as provide to local election officials, lists of convicted felons whose voting rights have not been restored.
+5. Regularly audit records related to convicted felons, adjudicated incompetents, deceased persons and voters who attempt to register or vote in multiple locations and match those records against WisVote, as well as provide to local election officials, lists of convicted felons whose voting rights have not been restored.

 6. Mail postcards to verify addresses of voters who register by mail, through a special registration deputy, or on Election Day at the polling place; and forward information to local prosecuting attorneys when fraud, or an error leading to illegal voting, is suspected.

-8. Assist law enforcement and prosecutors in specific election fraud and illegal voting cases by providing and interpreting information contained in the SVRS related to an individual’s voting history and method of registration, as well as data related to special registration deputies and voters registered through that process.
+8. Assist law enforcement and prosecutors in specific election fraud and illegal voting cases by providing and interpreting information contained in the WisVote voter registration system related to an individual’s voting history and method of registration.

 9. Maintain the MyVote Wisconsin web site which allows law enforcement and the public to obtain information regarding any registered voter for which a date of birth is known.